 So the Electro-Voice could be considered both flat and coloured.
 It is certainly flat relative to many other moving-coil dynamics, but is definitely coloured if compared to the above condenser microphones.

-The AEA R84 (link to compare prices at select online retailers) is a bidirectional ribbon microphone with a frequency response typical of high-end ribbon mics.
+The AEA R84 (link to check price on Amazon) is a bidirectional ribbon microphone with a frequency response typical of high-end ribbon mics.

 Ribbon microphones are cherished for their natural sound, especially when recording digital audio.